Plumsail/documents-docs/source/general/licensing-details.rst

 How to upgrade or renew subscription
 ------------------------------------

-`Managing the subscription`_ is available right in the Plumsail account.
+`Subscription management`_ is available in the Plumsail account.

 End-User Software License Agreement
 -----------------------------------